Building a Dashboard#

 Hint

-Remember that you can use the .panel() method on an interactive output to get the display without the slider.
+Remember that you can use ReactiveExpr with show_widgets=False or pass the expression to another Panel component to display it without the widget.
 A single year_slider can then be displayed by a pn.Column.

 # Build a dashboard using year_slider, year_table and year_scatter